gpstar81/GPStar-proton-pack/POWER.md

 ## Charging Switch

-Some users have made use of what's called the "DPDT Mod" which uses any standard "Dual-Pole, Dual-Throw" [toggle](https://a.co/d/gVtXMck) or [switch](https://a.co/d/3EYqrDI) to act as a master kill switch to the electronics, allowing a Talentcell battery to be charged without also running the electronics.
-The basic installation process looks like this, assuming you use both the 5V from the USB port and 12V from the barrel jack on a standard Talentcell battery (regardless of mAh capacity):
+Some users have made use of what's called the "DPDT Mod" which uses any standard "Dual-Pole, Dual-Throw" [toggle](https://a.co/d/gVtXMck) or [switch](https://a.co/d/3EYqrDI) to act as a master kill switch to the electronics, but allowing a Talentcell battery to be charged.
+Assuming you use both the 5V from the USB port and 12V from the barrel jack on a standard Talentcell battery (regardless of mAh capacity), the basic installation would look like this:

 - A [5.5mm x 2.1mm (or 5521) female port](https://a.co/d/hxna1qj) is installed on the Proton Pack as a charging port
 - All ground connections are tied together: from the USB, Barrel Jack, and Charging Port
 - Each positive (+) connection is attached to a post on the toggle or switch as follows:
-	- The 12V+ and 5V+ to the Proton Pack are connected to the upper posts of the toggle/switch	- The Barrel Jack's 12V+ and USB's 5V+ are connected to the center posts of the toggle/switch
+	- The 12V+ and 5V+ to the Proton Pack are connected to the upper posts of the toggle/switch
+	- The Barrel Jack's 12V+ and USB's 5V+ are connected to the center posts of the toggle/switch
 	- ONLY the 12V+ from the charging port is connected to the end OPPOSITE the Proton Pack connections

-As a visual, see the ASCII drawing below for reference.
-The 12V is intended to go to your audio amplifier, while the 5V goes to the Proton Pack PCB. **If using the GPStar Audio Amp** you can simply use the 12V connection only and ignore the 5V connections shown.
+For a visual aid see the ASCII drawing below for reference.
+The 12V is intended to go to your audio amplifier, while the 5V goes to the Proton Pack PCB. **If using the GPStar Audio Amp** which can supply 5V to your pack/wand PCB's you can simply use the 12V connection only and ignore all 5V connections shown/mentioned.

+**Note:** In order to use the Talentcell or charge it, the battery itself must be in the ON position.
+If you wish to conserve power once charged, turn off the battery via its built-in switch if you intend to store or not use your equipment for a long period.

 ```
 Proton Pack
-  ---------- Negative from Common Ground
+  -------------- Negative from Common Ground
   |
- Amp   PCB - Negative from Common Ground
+ Amp   PCB ----- Negative from Common Ground
   |+    |+
 ===========
 |12V+  5V+|
 | |     | |
-|12V+  5V+| *Common Center to Battery (Jack/USB)
+|12V+  5V+| == Common Center to Battery (Jack/USB)
 | |       |
-|12V+  NC | *No Connection for 5V+ side (USB)
+|12V+  NC*|  *No Connection for 5V+ side (USB)
 ===========
   |+
-Charging Port - Negative from Common Ground
+Charging Port -- Negative from Common Ground
 ```